Photo: Cardinal Point student graduates and CTN staff celebrate virtually... Read more →

 Our mission is to unite organizations and volunteers to transform lives through digital literacy.

-In 2018, Community Tech Network turned 10 years old.
-Our goal to delete the digital divide has been consistent, but the pace of change means the goalposts are constantly being moved.
-Therefore, CTN must continue using its decade of experience to build a more inclusive digital world for the future in which everyone has the opportunity to enjoy the benefits of life online.
+In 2020, Community Tech Network turned 12 years old.
+Our goal to eliminate the digital divide has been consistent, but the pace of change means the goalposts are constantly being moved.
+Therefore, CTN must continue using its experience to build a more inclusive digital world for the future in which everyone has the opportunity to enjoy the benefits of life online.

-During its next 10 years, CTN will be taking the good fight beyond the Bay Area, initially in central Texas, with a mission to establish additional digital inclusion hubs wherever we find meaningful partnerships that serve communities in need of digital skills.
+Two years ago, CTN expanded its reach to include the Austin, Texas area, with the continuing mission to establish additional digital inclusion hubs wherever we find meaningful partnerships that serve communities in need of digital skills.
 Contact us if you’d like to partner.

 Community Tech Network gained its 501(c)3 nonprofit status and became an independent nonprofit organization in 2008 with grant support from the Full Circle Fund.